ibm-cloud-docs/account/ts_accounts.md

 Your account becomes inactive when it is canceled or suspended.
 {: tsCauses}

-To reactivate your account, contact IBM Cloud Support by calling 1 (866) 325-0045 and select option 3.
+Make sure you have selected the correct account in the {{site.data.keyword.Bluemix_notm}} Console.
+You can [switch accounts](/docs/account?topic=account-accountfaqs&locale=dk#switch-between-accounts) if needed.
+Check with the account owner to make sure you are invited to the account with the appropriate access.
+To reactivate your account, contact {{site.data.keyword.Bluemix_notm}} Support by calling 1 (866) 325-0045 and selecting option 3.
 Include the following information so the support team can help restore the correct account:
 {: tsResolve}

   * The IBMid that you use to log in to {{site.data.keyword.Bluemix_notm}}.